Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 After addressing the root cause of the message's processing failure, you can resend the failed message for reprocessing by the endpoint(s).
 This is referred to as a "retry" (or a manual retry, in contrast to the automated and configurable FLRs and SLRs).

-To retry a failed message, select the failed message(s) in the failed messages list and click the "Retry Selected" button (or click "Retry All Messages").
+To retry a failed message, select the failed message(s) in the failed messages list and click the "Retry Selected" button (or click "Retry Group").

 A message that is sent for retry is marked as such, and is not displayed in the failed message list or included in failed message groups, unless the reprocessing fails again.